suprimnakarmi/Active-Learning-epidemics/README.md

 * Scikit-learn: 1.3.0
 * Matplotlib: 3.8.2

-Also availble in the requirements.txt file.
+Also available in the requirements.txt file.

 Note: You can install the requirements.txt file, but it is specific to the MacOS (M1 architecture).